10 Best Book Lights for Reading to Protect Your Eyes

 Vekkia Clip-On Book Light Set with Travel Case, 60-Hour Battery and 3 Brightness Levels

-Six LED bulbs with advanced SMD technology produce a lighting area that’s 3 times larger than standard book lights.
-The light output is soft and evenly diffused, so there are no annoying bright spots in the center with dim edges.
-The 360-degree bendable neck gives you full control over the light angle, and the clip holds firmly on paperbacks and hardcovers alike.
+Six LED bulbs using advanced SMD technology produce a lighting area that’s 3 times larger than standard book lights.
+The output is soft and evenly diffused — no bright hot spot in the center with dim edges on the pages.
+The 1000mAh battery delivers up to 60 hours on low mode and around 30 hours on high.
+A two-week trip abroad at one hour of reading per night on low needs zero charging.
+The 360-degree bendable neck adjusts to any angle and holds its position, while the clip grips paperbacks and hardcovers without slipping.

 WITHit Quad Clip-On Book Light